 Revelle and Zinbarg (2009) discuss alpha, beta, and omega, as well as other estimates of reliability.
+Reise and Haviland (2024) give a nice discussion of alpha and beta for applied scale construction.

-The original ICLUST program was written in FORTRAN to run on CDC and IBM mainframes and was then modified to run in PC-DOS.
+The original ICLUST program was written in FORTRAN in the early 1970s to run on CDC and IBM mainframes and was then modified to run in PC-DOS.
 The R version of iclust is a completely new version written for the psych package.